nrnishta/topic21/Experiments/AUG/ShotlistAUG.md

     @2.5 while keeping
     the same end point (reducing the rate). **No cryopumps**
 2. Repeat #1, different probe position for increasing statistics **No cryopumps**
-3. Repeat #1, Puff with the same rate from the midplane **No cryompumps** keeping the same insertion of probe head as #2
+3. Repeat #1, Puff with the same rate from the midplane **No cryompumps** .
+Probe insertion to be chosen taking into account data quality from #1 and #2
 4. Repeat #1 as it is but **with cryopumps**
-5. Repeat #3 as it is but **with cryompumps**
+5. Repeat #4 3-fold increase of puffing values keeping the same timing **with cryopums**
-6. Repeat #4 3-fold increase of puffing values keeping the same timing **with cryopums**
+6. Repeat #3 with 3-fold increase of puffing  **with cryompumps**
-7. Contingency
+7. Contingency.
+In case repeat #3 as it is

 ## Notes
 So far we have 2 shot of contingency which need to be allocated accordingly to week 15